ZhengPan0725/Szabo-H-He-SZ-3G/README.md

 Note that for simplicity and efficiency, I used lapack and blas for matrix diagonalization.

-And run the programme:
+And run the program:

 ```shell
 ./myprogramme
 ```

-Note that the results of the programme I uploaded is the same with that in Szabo's book, which verifies that there is highly likely no error in my programme.
+Note that the result of the program I uploaded, which contains the same set of the configuration considered in Szabo's book, is same with that in Szabo's book, which verifies that there is highly likely no error in my program.
 # Notes

 The default basis in the main.f90 is single zeta-3G 1s for H and He.